 Zarina

-Whether coding qualitative data in Excel, building accessible medical referral systems, or translating for Spanish-speaking clients navigating housing rights, Zarina brings precision, empathy, and cross-cultural insight to every project.
+Her path to this work has been rooted in nearly two decades of direct service, shadow advocacy, and public-facing work in crisis intervention, market research, fundraising, planning and logistics for critical needs, and rigorous community engagement.
+Zarina brings precision, empathy, and cross-cultural insight to every project.
 Her career reflects a deep commitment to both human dignity and systemic impact, blending technical skill with a rare capacity for listening across difference.

 Search